Ahmed Sharful Hossain

-Ahmed Sharful Hossain, also known as Shariful Islam, is a Bangladesh Army officer and a fugitive involved in the assassination of President Sheikh Mujibur Rahman and the Jail Killing.
+Ahmed Sharful Hossain, also known as Shariful Islam, (born 19 January 1943) is a Bangladesh Army officer and a fugitive involved in the assassination of Sheikh Mujibur Rahman in August 1975, and the related Jail Killing incident in November 1975.

 Career

-Some mid-ranking officers in the Bangladesh Army launched the 15 August 1975 Bangladesh coup d'état that resulted in the assassination of Sheikh Mujibur Rahman, the President of Bangladesh, and formation of the government led by Khondaker Mostaq Ahmad.
-The coup was led by officers from the artillery and lancer units of Bangladesh Army.
+Some mid-ranking officers in the Bangladesh Army launched a coup d'état on 15 August 1975 that resulted in the assassination of Sheikh Mujibur Rahman, the president of Bangladesh, and the formation of a government led by Khondaker Mostaq Ahmad.
+The coup was led by officers from the artillery and lancer units of Bangladeshs' Army.
 Ahmed Sharful Hossain was then a major in the lancer unit.
-He was part of the unofficial command council formed in the Gonobhaban (President's office) that ruled the country after the coup.
+He was part of the unofficial command council formed at the Gonobhaban (then the president's office) that ruled the country after the coup.
 He left Bangladesh along with other coup plotters on 4 November 1975 when a counter coup was launched.
 On 4 November 1975 national leaders AHM Qamaruzzaman, M Mansur Ali, Syed Nazrul Islam, and Tajuddin Ahmed were killed by the coup members before they left Bangladesh.

-Hossain was appointed a diplomat by the new Bangladesh government led by President Ziaur Rahman.
-He was posted in Senegal as the Bangladesh counsellor.
-He also served in Bangladesh Embassies in Saudi Arabia and Oman.
+Hossain was appointed a diplomat by the new Bangladeshi government under President Ziaur Rahman.
+Hossain was posted to Senegal as the Bangladeshi counsellor.
+He also served in Bangladeshi Embassies in Saudi Arabia and Oman.